 Only One

-By the end of this year, I will have been a part of teaching over one thousand Hawai’i students about our native birds and how to draw them.
-However, I sometimes leave classrooms wondering how much was actually learned, and what will be remembered a week, month, or year from now.
+While working with Hawaii Audubon Society, I helped teach over one thousand Hawai’i students about our native birds and how to draw them.
+However, I sometimes left classrooms wondering how much was actually learned, and what will be remembered a week, month, or year from now.
 I’ve had students fall asleep during a presentation, spend their whole time on their phones or whispering with friends in the back of the classroom, or simply roll their eyes and tell me that birds are smelly and boring.
 I’ve watched the wiggly little ones play with their toes, whisper and giggle with their friends, and stare out the window.

 I also never know what sort of impact I might be making on the students that seem disengaged.
 Sometimes students that are staring out the window actually listen better that way.
 Sometimes students say things are “dumb” but their minds are being opened up, just a little bit, by other’s interest and enthusiasm.